 In November 1970, a sperm whale approximately 45 feet long and weighing around eight tons washed ashore near Florence, Oregon.
 The massive carcass quickly became problematic as it began decomposing, emitting an unbearable stench that affected both residents and tourists.
 Local authorities faced a significant challenge in determining how to dispose of this giant heap of decaying flesh.
+What followed would become one of the most bizarre incidents in Oregon’s coastal history and a cautionary tale about problem-solving gone awry.
+The Florence whale explosion represents a fascinating intersection of environmental management, engineering decision-making, and unintended consequences that continues to captivate the public imagination more than five decades later.
+This incident is a humorous anecdote in American folklore and a profound lesson about the complexities of handling unusual natural situations.

 The responsibility for removing the whale fell to George Thornton, an engineer at the Oregon Highway Division (now known as the Oregon Department of Transportation).
 After evaluating various disposal methods—such as burying or cutting up the carcass—Thornton decided that using dynamite would be the most effective solution.
 His rationale was simple: by blowing up the whale into tiny pieces, scavengers like seagulls and crabs would quickly dispose of them.